Everything you need to know about the double glazing and conservatory industry

 Window and Door Installers

-There are over 12,500 specialist double glazing and home improvement companies who fit windows and doors in the UK, primarily in the domestic sector (homeowners).
-Most of these companies (about 11,000) do not manufacture, and will buy their products from a fabricator.
+There are over 12,500 specialist double glazing and home improvement companies that fit windows and doors in the UK, primarily in the domestic sector (homeowners).
+Most of these companies (about 11,000) do not manufacture, instead buying their products from a fabricator.
 Installers are often loyal to a particular window system brand, and can vary in size considerably (from those installing under 25 frames per week to those installing well over 250 per week).
-Insight Data has a specialist database of window/door installers
+Insight Data has a specialist database of window/door installers.

 Many local builders will also install windows and doors, often as part of a refurbishment or extension, or while installing a new kitchen, bathroom or during renovation work.
 There is a growing trend for local builders to promote double glazing as an everyday service, rather than simply as part of a refurbishment project or extension.
 Insight Data has a specialist database of local builders, which can be segmented to target those in the home improvement sector.